SQL Server Performance Tuning

 A database with a massive number of transactions to modify data will need fewer indexes to allow for higher throughput.

-Disk Space
+Disk space

+The clustered index in SQL Server does not require any additional disk space.
 However, each nonclustered index requires additional disk space as it is stored separately from the table.

 Usually, this is not a significant concern as disk space is generally cheap enough to trade for more performance.
 Mainly when a database serves a large number of users.

-To see the space required for a table, you can use the stored procedure sp_spaceused, as the example below.
+To see the space required for a table, you can use the stored procedure sp_spaceused, as in the example below.

-1. EXEC sp_spaceused 'PersonPhone'
+EXEC sp_spaceused 'PersonPhone'

 According to the above output, the table data uses 1184 KB, while the table indexes use 992 KB.